MengyuanGAO/SI507_FinalProject/README.md

   * price: which price level they belong to, raning from $ to $$$
   * rating: the overall rating they get, raning from 1 to 5 with 1/2 interval
-  * review_count: how many reviews they get *:phone_number: their official phone number
+  * review_count: how many reviews they get
+  * phone_number: their official phone number
-  *: address: their location in Ann Arbor
+  * address: their location in Ann Arbor

 * Ann Arbor_review.csv